ThCrombie/ProjectRetake/README.md

 		o Play Music (Probably wont bother with this)

-	- Home automation features (can be simulated through switching on and off LEDs on breadboard) o Switch lights on / off (this feature may be simulated using LEDs) -  i hate setting up LEDS, not gonna bother o Switch heating on / off (this feature may be simulated using LEDs) o Remote Camera  - Interactive services features o Order Take way
+	- Home automation features (can be simulated through switching on and off LEDs on breadboard) o Switch lights on / off (this feature may be simulated using LEDs) o Switch heating on / off (this feature may be simulated using LEDs) o Remote Camera  - Interactive services features o Order Take way